jbosstools/jbosstools-target-platforms/README.md

 ## Summary

-JBoss Tools Build project provides the JBoss Tools parent and Eclipse target platforrms used by JBoss Tools projects.
+JBoss Tools Target Platforms project provides the JBoss Tools Eclipse target platforrms used by JBoss Tools projects.

 ## Install

-_JBoss Tools Build_ is part of [JBoss Tools](http://jboss.org/tools) from
-which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.
+_JBoss Tools Target Platforms_ is part of [JBoss Tools](http://jboss.org/tools) from which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.